Anglo-Saxon Easter

 Burial Mounds aligned to the Equinox

-This is confirmed by the alignment of many megalithic monuments dating from 3,600 BC onwards, including, of course, Stonehenge.
-Also, all around the UK are long barrows and other burial mounds, many of which are indeed sited/sited E-W to the Equinoxes.
+That the major movements of the Sun were of interest to Neolithic and Bronze Age society is confirmed by the alignment of many megalithic monuments dating from 3,600 BC onwards, including, of course, Stonehenge.
+All around the UK are long barrows and other burial mounds, many of which are indeed sited/sited E-W to the Equinoxes.
 Many are fairly approximate.
 But at Loughcrew, County Meath in Ireland the Vernal Equinox shines right into the burial chamber.
 The sun’s light shines onto a stone marked by stone carvings.
 Similar alignments exist at Knowth and Dowth in the Boyne Valley.
 More about Loughcrew in my post here)

 Harmony & the Spring Equinox.